Humbly Homemade

 Notes

-• Store extra pesto in an ice cube tray in the freezer for up to 6 months.
+• Freezing: Store extra pesto in an ice cube tray in the freezer for up to 6 months.
 Then you can pop out a small amount of pesto at a time to add to pasta, soups, or other recipes.

 Nutrition

-Serving: 1servingCalories: 92kcalCarbohydrates: 1gProtein: 1gFat: 10gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 6gSodium: 41mgPotassium: 70mgFiber: 0.4gSugar: 0.3gVitamin A: 633IUVitamin C: 11mgCalcium: 11mgIron: 1mg
+Serving: 1 serving (of 16)Calories: 92kcalCarbohydrates: 1gProtein: 1gFat: 10gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 6gSodium: 41mgPotassium: 70mgFiber: 0.4gSugar: 0.3gVitamin A: 633IUVitamin C: 11mgCalcium: 11mgIron: 1mg

 Keyword homemade pesto, parsley pesto